hariharasuthan555/Snake_Game/README.md

 ## License

 This game is free to use for personal enjoyment.
-Please do not redistribute or modify the game without permission.